mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Thi turned back to him, "Kipnu.
 Remember that nobody dies in the darkness."
 A pause punctuated the air and did nothing to help Kipnu understand.

-    Lissa lifted her hand and pointed to giant boulder in the distance, "Thirty paces toward Thassa's island.
+    Shinna lifted her hand and pointed to giant boulder in the distance, "Thirty paces toward Thassa's island.
 Don't let hae die."

-    He immediately looked out toward the water, and glanced back to find Lissa walking back into the forest.
+    He immediately looked out toward the water, and glanced back to find Shinna walking back into the forest.
 With a rush of adrenaline, he leapt toward the ocean and didn't look back.

     *The water is... warm?* He was slightly disconcerted at the warmth amidst the faint tickles of bluekelp as he swam past, as if the ocean itself had come alive and he was headed straight into its belly.
 The frail villi-like stalks bent and swayed to his movements, their light and making it easier to look for Casra.
 Amidst all the noise of his swimming, he thought he could hear voices amongst the static in his listener, but he ignored it and kept searching.